Women’s Theatre Festival, in Autumn 1973 at Inter-Action’s Almost Free Theatre in 16 Rupert St.

 West End

-Over the course of two walks, we will visit a range of key venues and spaces that were part of the history of the alternative theatre movement in the 1960s, 70s and 80s in terms of their connection to women and the emergence of feminist theatre (with nods towards the earlier history of suffrage theatre).
-Focused on the West End, they will look at how women have been key to the work of innovative spaces, programming, writing, producing, directing and designing work, including lunchtime theatre, experimental work, new writing, LGBTQ+ theatre and street performance.
+Over the course of two walks, participants visited a range of key venues and spaces that were part of the history of the alternative theatre movement in the 1960s, 70s and 80s in terms of their connection to women and the emergence of feminist theatre (with nods towards the earlier history of suffrage theatre).
+Focused on the West End, they looked at how women have been key to the work of innovative spaces, programming, writing, producing, directing and designing work, including lunchtime theatre, experimental work, new writing, LGBTQ+ theatre and street performance.

 12/03